maxutility2011/ezLiveStreaming/README.md

 | DrmEncryptionKeyInfo.Content_id | DRM content ID.
 Same as job ID |
 | DrmEncryptionKeyInfo.Time_created | Time when the DRM key pair is created |

 The demo UI will periodically send GET one job request to refresh the job state and stats.
-The response body will be shown in the bottom-left corner and also some variable information will be highlighted in the bottom-right corner, such as current job state, job stats, input_info_url, etc. Your own Web catalog system would have periodically refresh those variable information.
-For example, the job state changes from "running" to "streaming" after you start to push live input feed.
+The response body will be shown in the bottom-left corner and certain key information and job state/stats will be highlighted in the bottom-right corner.
+Also, you may like to constantly monitor the state and stats of your jobs.
+For example, the job state changes from "running" to "streaming" after you start pushing live input feed.
 The job stats such as ingress bandwidth usage and cpu usage change over time as well.
-Those are information that you have to constantly monitor.
+A part of future work is to support streaming the job stats to data analytics platforms such as Datadog or Dynatrace, etc.

 ## Live stats